iagoleal/iagoleal.github.io/content/unposts/pair-programming.md

 systemctl status sshd
 ```

-If it is inactive or dead,
-start it with
+If the service is inactive or dead, start it with

 ```sh
 systemctl start sshd
 ```

-You will be queried for you password and the it is ready to go.
+You will be queried for your password and then it is ready to go.

 :::Note
 I also tested this in WSL2[^wsl]
 but in there Ubuntu does not use systemd
 (maybe for some system incompatibilities?).
 If you are following this tutorial from WSL2, the respective commands are

 ```sh
 sudo service ssh status
 sudo service ssh start
 ```
 :::

 [^wsl]: I know what you're thinking...
-But I need Windows for ~~gaming~~ work.
+But I really need Windows for ~~gaming~~ work.

-### Create the Shared Tmux Session
+### Create the shared tmux session

 We will store the shared session in a temporary file
 that can be accessed both by your and your friend's user.